-Financial instruments carried on the statement of financial position include cash and cash equivalents, receivables, payables, short term deposits and borrowings.
+Financial instruments carried on the statement of financial position include cash and cash equivalents, other financial assets, receivables, payables, short term deposits and borrowings.
 The particular recognition methods adopted are disclosed in the individual policy statement associated with each item.